NASADatanauts/PaleBlueDot/story/story.md

  You may also enter only a date (_palebluedot.napszel.com/#2017-12-19_) or only a longitude (_palebluedot.napszel.com/#29_).
 In that case the other will take a default value ('today' for date and '29' for longitude).
 If neither (_palebluedot.napszel.com_) or 'latest' (_palebluedot.napszel.com/#latest_) is given then both takes the default value which results in the latest image of Europe/Africa.

 #### 1.3.
-Updating the URL
+Updating the URL - share the links

- As explained above, if the URL is edited the application catches this event and the UI is loaded accordingly.
-The opposite also had to be implemented: if the UI changes the fragment identifiers in the URL are edited by the application.
+ As explained above, if the URL is edited by the user the application catches this event and the UI is loaded accordingly.
+The opposite also had to be implemented: if the UI changes based on user action the fragment identifiers in the URL have to be edited by the application.

  For example if the user navigates back one day from the latest images then the path will change from _palebluedot.napszel.com/#latest_ to _palebluedot.napszel.com/#2018-01-14/29_ in case this happened on Jan 16th.

+ The path is continuously kept up to date with every image change.
+This means that the path always specifies exactly that single image that is currently shown on the screen.
+It is enough to copy and paste the URL in the browser window to share a specific image with a friend.

  Note that not every day has images.
-For example 2018 Jan 15th had none.
+For example 2018 Jan 15th had none (but the day before and the day after had).
 Going back one day from Jan 16th will skip 15th and update the date on the UI and in the path to Jan 14th and load those images.
-Similarly, manually editing the path to _palebluedot.napszel.com/#2018-01-15/29_ will result in the same.

 #### 1.4.
 Browser's Back and Forward buttons

  The application does not load different html resources when navigating on the UI.
 This means that the browser's Back and Forward buttons do nothing by default.
-For them to work, the application manually pushes addresses to the browser's history.
+For them to work, the application has to manually push addresses to the browser's history.

- For example, in case you go back one day in time, the application will edit the date part of the path and push it to history.
+ For example, in case you go back one day in time, the application will edit the date part of the path (explained in the previous point) and push it to history.
 Now if you click the browser's Back button, you are taken back to today.

  ![chrome-history](chrome-history.png "History example from Chrome")